Quick Facts on Tourette's Disorder

 - Not all tics indicate Tourette’s; unless your child has both motor and vocal tics, he doesn’t have the disorder

 - Tics tend to worsen when a person is under stress, and improve when he is relaxed

 - Children with the disorder can sometimes experience rage attacks and poor impulse control as well

-Behavioral Therapy: Children can sometimes learn to suppress their tics through a kind of behavioral therapy called "habit reversal," in which they learn to anticipate when a tic is coming and perform actions that are incompatible to them.
-Other psychotherapies, including cognitive behavioral therapy, can help children learn to cope with their Tourette's syndrome as well as any co-existing disorders.
+Behavioral Therapy: Children can sometimes learn to suppress their tics through a kind of behavioral therapy called “habit reversal,” in which they learn to anticipate when a tic is coming and perform actions that are incompatible to the tic.
+Other psychotherapies, including cognitive behavioral therapy, can help children learn to cope with their Tourette’s syndrome as well as any co-existing disorders.